4dn-dcic/Submit4DN/README.md

     --writexls       creates the xls file (by default True) --outfile        change the default file name "fields.xls" to a specified one

-The --type argument also has a few custom options available: '--type all' generates a workbook with all sheets, while '--type HiC', '--type Chip-Seq', '--type Repliseq', and '--type FISH' will generate a workbook with all sheets except those irrelevant to that experiment type.
+The --type argument also has a few custom options available: `--type all` generates a workbook with all sheets, while options such as `--type HiC`, `--type ChIP-seq`, or `--type FISH` will generate a workbook with sheets relevant to that experiment type.
+The custom '--type' options
+include: all, HiC, ChIP-seq, Repliseq, CaptureC, Atac-seq, DamID, ChIA-PET, FISH, and SPT.
+These presets can be combined with other types as well.

 Examples generating a single sheet: